tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 - Iterators are the present.
 We should support generic programming, whether it is done in terms of pointers, a particular iterator, or an iterator type specified as a template parameter.
-- Pointers are important.
-The fastest transcoding will always be done in terms of pointers (due to the speed of SIMD operations in particular).
-We should support all-pointer-interface transcoding.
 - A null-terminated string should not be treated as a special case.
 The ubiquity of such strings means that they should be treated as first-class strings.
-- It is common to want to view the same text as code points and code units at different times.
+- It is common to want to view the same text as graphemes, code points, and code units at different times.
 It is therefore important that users have a convenient way to access the underlying sequence of code points from a given sequence of graphemes, and that they be able to access the code units underlying a given sequence of code points.
 - Input may come from UTF-8, UTF-16, or UTF-32 strings (though UTF-32 is
   extremely uncommon in practice).
 There should be a single overload of each function, so that the user does not need to change code when the input is